 Whether you have a tiny backyard pond or a large farm pond, floating pond plants can bring many benefits to your water body.
 They will add aesthetic value, improve wildlife habitat and can even provide food for you and your family.

-For more general information on pond plants, check out: Plants for Ponds Article.
+For additional information on pond plants, read our Plants for Ponds Article.